koterpillar/desktop/README.md

 FIXME: Might need to re-run because of the ordering between dependencies.

-FIXME: Cloning repositories into nested directories (e.g. `asdf` and its plugins) keeps failing even when re-running.
+FIXME: Cloning repositories into nested directories keeps failing even when re-running.
 Remove the destination directory, remove nested entries, re-run and then reinstate the nested entries.

 ### Configuration